SethClydesdale/javascript-string-methods/README.md

 ## Information
-This project is for fun, and aims to provide people with simple or silly methods for the String object.
-You're free to use any of the methods provided here. :)
+This project is for fun, and aims to provide people with useful or silly methods for the String object.
+You're free to use any of the methods provided here.
+If you have any suggestions, feel free to let me know.
+See you, and have fun maniplating those Strings ! :)